bitfaster/BitFaster.Caching/README.md

 # Performance

+*DISCLAIMER: Always measure performance in the context of your application.
+The results provided here are intended as a guide.*

 The cache replacement policy must maximize the cache hit rate, and minimize the computational and space overhead involved in implementing the policy.
 Below an analysis of hit rate vs cache size, latency and throughput is provided.

 ## ConcurrentLru Hit rate